pmunts/muntsos/README.txt

        Support for the Raspberry 5 and the Orange Pi Zero 2 W is under development.

+     * 13 January 2024 -- You can now write programs for MuntsOS in
+       Modula-2, for which support was merged into GCC 13.
+During the late 1980's and early 1990's, there was a lot of interest in Modula-2 as a system programming language, a more robust alternative to C. As a student and beginning software engineer, I spent real money on at least three different Modula-2 compilers for DOS.

+       Some platform modules and test programs have been moved from libsimpleio to muntsos/examples/modula2/.

 Quick Setup Instructions for the Impatient

    Instructions for installing the MuntsOS cross-toolchain development